PurpleTree HR logo

 Even a casual “quick question” can blur the boundaries.
 It creates pressure and disrupts the rest period your employee is entitled to.

-If you must get in touch, be very clear that a delayed or non-response is acceptable.
-Chasing an employee during their time off can undermine trust and create resentment.
+If you must get in touch, be clear that a delayed or non-response is acceptable.
+Chasing an employee during their time off undermines trust.

-Leaving important tasks until someone is away suggests weak planning.
-If something’s been overlooked, the best solution is usually to work around it—not to disturb the person on leave.
+Leaving tasks until someone is away suggests weak planning.
+The best solution is usually to work around it rather than disturb the person on leave.

-Creating a culture where people feel obliged to “check in” while away is unhealthy and unsustainable.
-Even if some staff offer to stay connected, it’s best to politely decline unless it’s contractually agreed.
+Creating a culture where people feel obliged to “check in” while away is unhealthy.
+Even if some staff offer to stay connected, politely decline unless it’s contractually agreed.

 Why It Matters